Eligibility for Selection

 Code of Conduct

-Canterbury Representative Players must sign a Canterbury Golf Representative Code of Conduct Agreement and return it to the Coaching and Development Manager by the specified date.
-In signing the agreement the player agrees to abide by the code and acknowledges that failure to do so may result in removal from the representative team.
+Canterbury Representative Players must sign a Canterbury Golf Representative Code of Conduct Agreement and return it to the Golf Development Manager by the specified date.

 Conditions of Selection